Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/guidance-for-data-governance-decisions/index.md

 <br>

 While in some cases it may be necessary to write a custom data license, for other collections it may be possible to apply an already-existing license, such as a Creative Commons license.
-Creative Commons provides a useful option for promoting data reusability while protecting key access conditions.
+Creative Commons provides a useful option for promoting data reusability while protecting key {{< glossary_link display="access conditions" id="access-conditions" >}}.

 The Creative Commons licenses combine four main elements in different ways: